 To do this work, officers need to identify people, property, and vehicles in the field.
 But recording and transmitting this sensitive information in an efficient and secure way is a significant challenge, and officers needed to spend a lot of time on administrative tasks.

-The NRW police wanted to develop a fast, accurate, and secure mobile scanning solution that would enable officers to gather data in the field.
+The NRW police wanted to develop an accurate, fast and secure mobile scanning solution that would enable officers to gather data in the field.
 Given the variety of information officers collect every day, it also needed to be versatile, easy to use, and integrate seamlessly into their existing systems.

 After consulting many solutions on the market, the NRW police approached Anyline on the basis of its successful projects with other European police forces.